A hands-on review of Wondershare Filmora X video editing software with enhanced user experience and comparisons with other tools:

 Filmora X Features

 All of the features you’ve come to expect from Filmora are all present in this current version with some minor and major noticeable changes.
-There are also a slew of intuitive new features that seek to enhance or transform the editing experience monumentally.
+There is also a slew of intuitive new features that seek to enhance or transform the editing experience monumentally.

 |Operating System||Windows 10, XP, 8, Vista, Mac|